Cheyenne Regional Airport: Historical airline service

 American Airlines established nonstop flights to Dallas/Fort Worth on July 15, 2010 operated by American Eagle using Embraer 145 regional jets.
 The service however did not become profitable and ended on April 3, 2012.
 After the collapse of Great Lakes Airlines in 2018, the city of Cheyenne revisited with American and reinstated American Eagle service to Dallas/Fort Worth beginning on November 4, 2018, this time operated by SkyWest Airlines using Bombardier CRJ100/200 regional jets.
 Service began with one daily flight but was expanded with a second flight during the summer of 2019.
 With the outbreak of the COVID-19 virus in early 2020 and the associated drop in air travel, all American Eagle service was discontinued.

 The city of Cheyenne continued to work with SkyWest Airlines and reinstated service to Denver as United Express using CRJ-200s beginning on November 12, 2020 (SkyWest operates for both American Eagle and United Express).
 Service was suspended on April 16, 2021 for runway upgrades and returned on November 1, 2021 with two daily flights to Denver.
-Service will again be suspended from April 4, 2023 through August 31, 2023.
+Service was suspended again from April 4, 2023 through August 31, 2023.

-As can be seen, there was a significant drop in air travel and air service beginning in the late 1990s.
+There was a significant drop in air travel and air service beginning in the late 1990s.
 This is believed to have been caused by a trend in the general public preferring to first drive to a larger airport, such as Denver, rather than fly from a smaller hometown facility.
 This has been the case at most smaller cities around the United States, many of which have lost all air service.